-Approximately 90% of women seek treatment for the symptoms of perimenopause and menopause, primarily due to the physical symptoms such as hot flashes and insomnia.
+Approximately 90% of women seek treatment for the symptoms of perimenopause and menopause, primarily due to physical symptoms, such as hot flashes and insomnia.
 Like the postpartum period, perimenopause is a time of fluctuating hormone levels as menopause approaches.
-When the menstrual periods space out during the perimenopause, the symptoms of anxiety tend to increase.
+When your menstrual periods space out during the perimenopause, the symptoms of anxiety tend to increase.
 Women with a pre-existing mood disorder such as depression or anxiety may experience a worsening of the symptoms in perimenopause.
 Panic attacks are very common manifestations of anxiety in this transitional period.

 In one study completed in 2013, women with high anxiety before perimenopause continued to have high levels of anxiety throughout the menopausal transition, but those with low levels of anxiety were more likely to become highly anxious as they progressed through menopause.

 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), anxiety disorders include disorders with features of excessive fear, anxiety, nervousness, intense worry, restlessness, muscle tension, and difficulty concentrating.

 Types of anxiety disorders are separation anxiety disorder, specific phobias, social anxiety disorder (social phobia), panic disorder, agoraphobia (fear of open places), generalized anxiety disorder, substance/medication-induced anxiety disorder, and anxiety disorder due to another medical condition such as excess thyroid hormone.

 The brain or central nervous system (CNS) is the underlying source of the symptoms of anxiety disorders because levels of norepinephrine, serotonin, dopamine, and gamma-aminobutyric acid (GABA) can widely fluctuate.
 In perimenopause, these neurotransmitters depend on and interact with estrogen and progesterone.